 Context is Everything

-If you do decide to submit, remember that admissions is a holistic process.
-They aren't just looking at a number; they're looking at a human.
-If your math score doesn't quite match your straight-A record in Calculus, use the "Additional Information" section of your application.
+If you decide to submit, remember that admissions committees review your entire application.
+They look beyond the numbers to see the person behind them.
+If your math score doesn't match your straight-A record in Calculus, use the "Additional Information" section of your application.
 Did you have the flu on test day?
 Was there a family emergency?
-A little context goes a long way.
+A little context helps.

 Also, don't forget the magic of Superscoring.
 Most colleges will take your best section scores from different dates to create a "Super" composite score.
 If you've taken the test more than once, this is your best friend.